An orchestral training programme

 for the next generation

 LEAD!
-The Orchestra Project has as its mission to develop effective musical leadership and communication skills within the context of orchestra playing.
+Foundation has as its mission to develop effective musical leadership and communication skills within the context of orchestra playing.
+It also aims to provide information and support to young musicians entering the classical music business.

 Through tailored mentorship schemes designed by an exceptional team of experienced leaders and teachers from top international orchestras, LEAD! offers training programmes comprising workshops and coaching sessions designed to train young musicians who aspire to excel in leading orchestra positions and want to fully master the skills required for their role.
 LEAD! also aims to create a greater awareness of how an orchestra can perform to its full potential by encouraging the development of individual personalities.